IntelLabs/vdms/kubernetes/README.md

     ./global_vdms_setup_script.sh -m remote -i yes
 ```

-Now update the kubeConfig.json file to add the Master and Worker Node details as per steps provided in first section
+Now update the kubeConfig.json file to add the Control Plane and Worker Node details as per steps provided in first section

 On the Worker Node follow the steps below to load the remote UDF image locally